 - Quality of service (QoS) refers to the performance properties of a system service (such as worst-case bandwidth or I/O service time). - Qualified bandwidth is the maximum bandwidth that can be delivered by a filesystem (and the XVM volume on which it resides) in a given configuration under a realistic application workload such that all applications are delivered an adequate QoS. - Reservation is the set of QoS parameters requested by a user application.
 Reservation requests are forwarded to the ggd2(1M) bandwidth management daemon.
-GRIO supports two kinds of reservations: - Explicit application-level reservations, which are made by individual applications using the libgrio2 APIs - Node-level bandwidth allocations, which are used within GRIO to control all of the I/O flowing from a compute node to a given filesystem.
+GRIO supports two kinds of reservations: - Explicit application-level reservations, which are made by individual applications using the libgrio2 APIs.
+These are available only on IRIX and Windows nodes.

-- Guarantee is the assurance made by the system to a user process that it will deliver data from a storage device at the reserved rate. - Stream is the object within the kernel that encodes the reservation's QoS parameters and maintains the necessary scheduling and monitoring state required to fulfill the guarantee.
+- Node-level bandwidth allocations, which are used within GRIO to control the I/O flowing from a compute node to a given filesystem that is not part of a GRIO-enabled application stream.
+These are available on all nodes. - Guarantee is the assurance made by the system to a user process that it will deliver data from a storage device at the reserved rate. - Stream is the object within the kernel that encodes the reservation's QoS parameters and maintains the necessary scheduling and monitoring state required to fulfill the guarantee.